Journalism is essential for democracy

 The challenge

-Our campaign focusses on people who are sceptical of conventional news media or journalism and who are engaging with alternative narratives.
-These could be users who actively share misinformation, or digital spaces where trust of quality media is eroding.
-Particularly sensitive young audiences (14 – 24 yrs olds).
+Using advanced digital tools, we can connect with people who are sceptical of conventional news media or journalism and who are engaging with alternative or false narratives.
+These could be users who actively share disinformation, or digital spaces where trust in quality media is eroding, especially among young audiences in the age of 14 to 24 years.

 Who we are reaching

-Today, many individuals are losing trust in quality journalism, turning instead to alternative sources that often blur facts and spread disinformation.
-This undermines public dialogue, weakens democratic institutions, and leaves societies more vulnerable to polarisation and manipulation.
+Today, many individuals are losing trust in quality journalism, turning instead to alternative sources that often alternate facts or spread disinformation.
+This undermines public discourse, weakens democratic institutions, and leaves societies more vulnerable to polarisation and manipulation.

-Our audience profiles are shaped by data and research
+Audience profiles can be shaped by data and research:

-Low trust: Profiles determined by research: attitudinal, behavioral, demographical
+Low Trust: Profiles determined by research, including attitudinal, behavioural, demographical characteristics

-High risk: Has consumed/shared disinformation, media-critical content or has visited selected ‘unserious’ websites or platforms
+High Risk: May have consumed/shared disinformation, media-critical content or has visited selected ‘unserious’ websites or platforms.

 Campaign Goals